geraudmathe/Locomotive-fundamentals/README.md

 <a name="internationalization"></a>
 ### Internationalization

-Locomotive has an internationalization solution out of the box.
-We will see how to set up internationalization, deal with localized pages and model, and finally add a custom language to Locomotive.
+Locomotive handles internationalization easily.
+We will see how set up several languages, deal with localized pages and models, and add a custom language to an app.

 #### Setup

-First thing first, choose the languages you want support in the Settings panel :
+First thing first, choose the languages you want support in the *Settings* panel :

 ![internationalization panel](Locomotive-fundamentals/raw/master/images/internationalization_1.png)